Skip to main content

 This one-handed long and curved scimitar sword is called a kilij, so named from the Turkish kiliç, meaning sword.
 It features a curved, single-edged steel blade with a central fuller and a defining sharp false edge (yalman), near the flared tip.

-The blade bears a mark of three circles on either side of its forte.
+The blade bears a mark of three circles on either side of its forte and the shape of the blade suggests that it is of Algerian manufacture[1].
 The grip, originally designed for an Indian dagger (khanjar), is carved from dark green nephrite jade and features a pistol-shaped pommel and a down-swept quillon block.
-The pistol shape appeared in sixteenth-century Europe and India simultaneously.1 The grip is inlaid with silver, showcasing floral scrolls of stylised carnations (Dianthus caryophyllus) and star-shaped flowers with serrated leaves.
+The pistol shape appeared in sixteenth-century Europe and India simultaneously.[2]
+The grip is inlaid with silver, showcasing floral scrolls of stylised carnations (Dianthus caryophyllus) and star-shaped flowers with serrated leaves.

 The silver cross-guard on the sword bears a small stamp near the upper section, partially mutilated by a later brass stump, which was likely added to reinforce the union between the cross-guard, grip, and blade tang.
 Additionally, there are assayer’s test marks made freehand with a burin on both sides of the cross-guard.
 The wooden scabbard, composed of two halves joined together, is covered in crimson silk velvet with the middle seam decorated with metallic thread lace trimmings.
 En suite with the cross-guard, the scabbard features silver fittings, similarly worked in repoussé and chased with identical Régence-style motifs on a punched ground.
 These fittings include a locket, a ring mount with two loops for suspension, and the chape, protecting the tip.